 Cut the bacon strips in half crosswise and coat them with the 2 tablespoons of brown sugar, if using.
 Arrange the bacon on a foil-lined rimmed baking sheet and bake for 15 to 20 minutes, or until almost crisp.
 Remove the bacon from the oven and let it cool.

-In a large bowl, combine the ground beef, pork, onion, bell pepper, bread crumbs, egg, cheese, Cajun seasonings, Worcestershire sauce, salt and pepper, and the milk.
+In a large bowl, combine the ground beef, pork, onion, bell pepper, breadcrumbs, cheese, milk, egg, Cajun seasonings, Worcestershire sauce, salt, and pepper.

 Put the ground meat mixture on the prepared foil-lined baking pan and shape into a loaf.